-In this lab, we will:
+In this lab, you will:

 – Get hands-on with IoT Core to create a registry, add a device, and send simulated data from a compute engine VM.

-– Configure a Cloud Dataflow Template job to collect the data from a Pub/Sub topic, transform the data from JSON to table format, and store the data in BigQuery.
+– Configure a Cloud Dataflow template job to collect the data from a Pub/Sub topic, transform the data from JSON to table format, and store the data in BigQuery.

-– Use BigQuery to query the data, sort it by the time collected to prove you have configured the IoT Data Pipeline to move data from Pub/Sub using DataFlow, and store it in BigQuery in the correct format.
+– Use BigQuery to query the data, sort it by the time collected to prove you have configured the IoT data pipeline to move data from Pub/Sub using DataFlow, and store it in BigQuery in the correct format.

 Successfully complete this lab by achieving the following learning objectives: